This blog may contain affiliate links. Read our disclosure policy for more info.

 Buying Tickets to Machu Picchu Mountain and Logistics

-If you are booking an organized tour to Machu Picchu (including hikes like the Salkantay, Jungle Trek, or Inca Trail) your tickets for Machu Picchu and additional hikes will be organized through them.
+If you are booking an organized tour to Machu Picchu (including hikes like the Salkantay, Jungle Trek, or Inca Trail) with transport, your tickets for Machu Picchu and additional hikes will be organized through them.

 If you don’t want to go on a tour, you can also purchase your entrance ticket to Machu Picchu with Machu Picchu Mountain online!